BingLee1994/marquee/README.md

 # marquee
-A react component that shows a scrolling area of text
+A react component that shows a scrolling area of text.

 ## Examples
 ```javascript